GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Dataset

 For local information, we extract key objects and their associated spatial properties (location, distance, direction) to enable MLLMs to generate \textit{silver} labels satisfying \STwo.
 MLLMs often struggle with fine-grained visual discrimination \cite{liang2024survey, jiao2024enhancing} and exhibit inconsistent object naming (synonyms).
 To address this limitation, we predefine a curated set of 80 crucial objects based on previous research \cite{islam2024identifying}, enabling more consistent and reliable detection of obstacles and hazards relevant to BLV navigation.

 We employ an open-world object detector \cite{cheng2024yolo} to locate these objects in each \(i\)-th scene, yielding a set of \(k\) detected object classes \(\mathcal{O}_{i}\) and corresponding bounding boxes \(\mathcal{B}_{i}\).
 Next, a depth estimation model \cite{bochkovskii2024depth} generates a depth map \(m_i\) for the \(i\)-th scene.
 For each detected \(j\)-th object, its distance \(d_{ij}\) is computed as the median of depth values within the bounding box \(b_{ij}\).
+Note that these distances serve as auxiliary spatial signals; human verification relies on relative depth ordering between objects rather than absolute metric values.
 To facilitate intuitive distance comprehension for BLV users, we convert these distances into step units (0.7\,m per step) \cite{sekiya1997optimal}.
-To determine each object's direction \(l_{ij}\), we divide the image vertically into four equal regions and assign a clock-face direction (10, 11, 12, 1, or 2 o'clock) to the bounding box center.
+To determine each object's direction \(l_{ij}\), we assign a clock-face direction (10, 11, 12, 1, or 2 o'clock) to each bounding box center based on its horizontal position in the image.

 From this process, we obtain the object set \(\mathcal{A}_i = \{(o_{ij}, b_{ij}, d_{ij}, l_{ij}) \mid j = 1,\dots,n\}\) for the \(i\)-th scene.
-Finally, we feed the scene \(i_i\) and its associated information \(\mathcal{A}_i\) into an MLLM to identify potentially crucial objects.
+Finally, we feed the scene \(i\) and its associated information \(\mathcal{A}_i\) into an MLLM to identify potentially crucial objects.
 Only those objects \(\mathcal{X}_i^\text{local}\) (a subset of \(\mathcal{A}_i\)) are used to generate the final \textit{silver} labels.